Parton distributions confront LHC Run II data: a quantitative appraisal: Methodological framework

-In some cases, a large value of $Z$ may not imply a pathological behaviour of the experimental data.
-A typical case is the one in which the luminosity uncertainty, which by definition is 100\% correlated across all bins of a given dataset, is the largest of all uncertainties.
-In this case, we expect the condition number $Z$ to be large.
-For this reason, it is useful to evaluate $Z$ after excluding the luminosity uncertainty from the computation of the experimental covariance matrix.
-For the sake of this work, we call this estimator $Z_{\mathcal{L}}$.
 An alternative estimator to assess the conditioning of the experimental correlation matrix, sometimes used in experimental analyses, is $\lambda_\rho$, defined as the ratio of the smallest to the largest eigenvalues of the experimental correlation matrix.
 A small value of $\lambda_\rho$ indicates a large spread of eigenvalues, with the directions associated to the smallest ones almost degenerate.
 These degeneracies are those that lead to a ill-conditioned matrix.

 In Table~\ref{tab:Z} we display, for each dataset listed in Table~\ref{tab:input_datasets} and separately for each observable, the number of data points, $n_{\rm dat}$, and the condition numbers $\lambda_\rho$, $Z$, and $Z_{\mathcal{L}}$.
 For normalised distributions $Z=Z_{\mathcal{L}}$ by construction.
 For datasets which do not provide the breakdown of systematic uncertainties but instead only the overall covariance matrix, $Z_{\mathcal{L}}$ is computed by subtracting from this covariance matrix a covariance matrix constructed only from the 100\%-correlated luminosity uncertainty.
 In the case of the CMS top-quark pair distribution, this procedure is however not applied, given that the measurement is the combination of events recorded with different luminosities.
 We therefore leave the corresponding entry blank in Table~\ref{tab:Z}.
 Whenever a dataset is presented in different variants, for example as absolute or normalised distributions or for two different values of the jet radius $R$, we indicate with a (*) the one used in Sect.~\ref{sec:results}.
 We select the distributions that feature the lowest value of $Z_{\mathcal{L}}$.